rinconraul/risk_resilience_models/README.md

 ### If you are collaborating

-If you install any new package, create a .*yml file and replace it with the one in the repo for future reproducibility.
+If you install any new package, create a .*yml file and replace it with the one in the repository for future reproducibility.

 ```shell
 conda activate risk_resilience